Learn the systems, tools, and logic behind machine learning and AI that influences our daily lives.

 - Applicants with a passion for science, technology, engineering, and math

-*International students are welcome to apply but should be aware they are required to submit proof of English language proficiency and apply for a student visa.
-For more information check out the FAQ below.
+*International students are welcome to apply but should be aware they are required to submit proof of English language proficiency.
+For more information, check our Informational Page.

 Choose one of the following sessions when you apply *